isomerpages/pmo-stratgroup/media-centre/speeches/_posts/2020-02-28-speech-by-senior-minister-and-coordinating-minister-for-national-security-teo-chee-hean-committee-of-supply-2020-28-february-2020.md

 Setting out our vision well in advance, will provide a clear sense of direction, and give ourselves and our stakeholders, the time to effect a well-managed transition to a low-carbon economy.
 This will also allow us to grow new sectors in our economy, and create new jobs and opportunities.

-**Er.
-Dr. Lee Bee Wah, Mr Desmond Choo** **Mr Ong Teng Koon,** and **Ms Rahayu Mahzam** asked about the Government’s approach and strategies for climate change.
+Er.
+Dr. Lee Bee Wah, Mr Desmond Choo, Mr Ong Teng Koon, and Ms Rahayu Mahzam asked about the Government’s approach and strategies for climate change.
 The development of our enhanced NDC for 2030, and our LEDS aspiration for 2050 and beyond, is guided by a principled approach.
 It is Considered, it is Committed, and it is Collective.

 <i>A Considered Approach</i>